-B. There is hereby established a special custodial trust fund in the state treasury to be known as the Motor Fuel Underground Storage Tank Trust Fund, hereafter referred to as the "Tank Trust Fund", into which the state treasurer shall, each fiscal year, deposit the revenues received from the collection of the fees as established in R.S.
+B. There is hereby established a special statutorily dedicated fund account in the state treasury to be known as the Motor Fuel Underground Storage Tank Trust Dedicated Fund Account, hereafter referred to in this Chapter as the "Tank Trust Account", into which the state treasurer shall, each fiscal year, deposit the revenues received from the collection of the fees as established in R.S.
 30:2195.3(A)(1)(a) and (B).
 The secretary is authorized pursuant to Article VII, Section 9(A) of the Constitution of Louisiana and R.S.
-30:2031 to enter into an agreement with a private legal entity to receive and administer the Tank Trust Fund for the purpose of providing financial responsibility for underground motor fuel storage tanks.
+30:2031 to enter into an agreement with a private legal entity to receive and administer the Tank Trust Account for the purpose of providing financial responsibility for underground motor fuel storage tanks.
 On an annual basis, all owners of registered tanks shall remit to the department a tank registration fee of sixty dollars for each tank.
-The revenue from the tank registration fees shall be deposited directly into the Environmental Trust Fund as provided by R.S.
+The revenue from the tank registration fees shall be deposited directly into the Environmental Trust Account as provided by R.S.
 30:2015 and utilized for underground storage tank activities only, and any deviation from the aforesaid shall be documented and reported to the House Committee on Natural Resources and Environment and the Senate Committee on Environmental Quality.
 Revenues received from annual maintenance and monitoring fees, other than those established in R.S.
-30:2195.3(B), shall be deposited into the Environmental Trust Fund.
+30:2195.3(B), shall be deposited into the Environmental Trust Account.
 The department shall promulgate rules and regulations for the implementation of this Section in accordance with the Administrative Procedure Act, R.S.
 49:950 et seq.

-C. Monies so deposited in the Environmental Trust Fund shall be used to defray the cost to the state of administering the underground storage tank program and the cost of investigation, testing, containment, control, and cleanup of releases from underground storage tanks containing regulated substances.
-Only monies recovered pursuant to R.S.
-30:2195.2(A)(2) and deposited in the Tank Trust Fund may be used for the loans authorized by R.S.
-30:2195.12(E).
+C. Monies so deposited in the Environmental Trust Account shall be used to defray the cost to the state of administering the underground storage tank program and the cost of investigation, testing, containment, control, and cleanup of releases from underground storage tanks containing regulated substances.
+Only monies recovered pursuant to cost recovery efforts and interest earned on the Tank Trust Account may be used for the grants and loans authorized by R.S.
+30:2195.2(A)(6).
 These monies shall also be used to provide money or services as the state share of matching funds for federal grants involving underground storage tanks.
-At the end of each fiscal year, all monies that were deposited into the Environmental Trust Fund from the fees established in R.S.
-30:2195.3(A)(1)(a) and (B) which remain unspent, including all accrued interest, shall be transferred to the Tank Trust Fund.
+At the end of each fiscal year, all monies that were deposited into the Environmental Trust Account from the fees established in R.S.
+30:2195.3(A)(1)(a) and (B) which remain unspent, including all accrued interest, shall be transferred to the Tank Trust Account.